Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - [ ] Use VS Code shortcuts to create boilerplate code for your html file.
 - [ ] Open and view your html file in Chrome using only the VSCode application.
 - [ ] Make a basic header for your online resume - your name and a short description of your experience.
-- [ ] In a seperate section, list a few coding experience entries and some past work experience that you can apply to a tech job.
+- [ ] In a separate section, list a few coding experience entries and some past work experience that you can apply to a tech job.
 - [ ] Add a title tag to your file.
 - [ ] Double check that you have proper indentation for readability.
 - [ ] Use semantic tags rather than presentational tags when possible.